mariaedwards/calls-history/README.md

 Data Population
 The dummy data required for initial testing and simulation purposes is generated through a script located in the `api/` folder.

+4. Views
+  I decided to implement extra functionality because it made sense from a product perspective.
+First, the data can be massive, so we need to implement pagination to provide a better user experience.
+Second, an admin might want to examine the performance of a particular phone at a glance.
+So I used serializers to include extra data for the PhoneNumbers and implemented sorting and filtering using the library [django-filter](https://django-filter.readthedocs.io/en/stable/)